Dal Architecture & Planning students win first ever co-op awards» Go to news main

-Charles Kierulf, Principal Architect at the company, says that over the years his company has been very impressed with the caliber of Dal co-op students they’ve hired.
-This year however, he says Claire’s energy and aptitude exceeded all his expectations.
+Charles Kierulf, Principal Architect at the company, says that over the years his company has been very impressed with the calibre of Dal co-op students they’ve hired.
+This year, however, he says Claire’s energy and aptitude exceeded all his expectations.

 Kierulf says Claire was especially instrumental in advancing one project in particular: the Snuneymuxw First Nation Community Centre in Nanaimo.

 “Claire took this building from schematic design through design development and contract documentation.
 These tasks are often overwhelming and beyond the level of experience and competence for many co-op students, but not for Claire,” says Kierulf.

 Kierulf says that Claire is not only someone who demonstrates the top qualities expected in a co-op student, but she is also a true reflection of the strength of the Faculty of Architecture and Planning.

 “When Claire left to return to Dal, we made sure she knew that we wanted her to come back,” he says.
 “We told Claire that her desk would be waiting for her when she finished her degree.”

 School of Planning